 (a) The board of directors of each charter school operated by a private nonprofit corporation shall elect whether to become a participating employer in the Plan in accordance with this Article.
 This election shall be in writing, shall be made no later than 30 days after this section becomes law, October 28, 1998, and shall be filed with the Executive Administrator and Board of Trustees Plan and with the State Board of Education.
-For each charter school employee who is employed on or before the date the board makes the election, membership in the Plan is effective as of the date the board makes the election, membership in the Plan is effective as of the date of that employee's entry into eligible service.
+For each charter school employee who is employed on or before the date the board makes the election, membership in the Plan is effective as of the date the board makes the election.
+For each charter school employee who is employed after the date the board makes the election membership in the Plan is effective as of that employee's entry into eligible service.
 This subsection applies only to charter schools that received State Board of Education approval under G.S.
 115C-238.29D in 1997 or 1998.